overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ### 4. Call getInfo()

-call [getInfo()](#getinfocallback) to receive all the info updates that happened before `setRequiredFeatures` succeeded.
+Call [getInfo()](#getinfocallback) to receive all info updates that happened before `setRequiredFeatures` succeeded.
 In some cases you might add the listener to `oninfoupdates2` or to `onNewEvent` AFTER the info update has already happened, so the app will miss the info-update event.

-For that reason, you should also call [`overwolf.games.events.getInfo()`](#getinfocallback) to get the current info state.
+For that reason, you should also call [`overwolf.games.events.getInfo()`](#getinfocallback) to get current info state.

 ## setRequiredFeatures(features, callback)